Skip to main content

 #

-• When a new product to be developed with a few initial requirements, test the product in the market and plan future development based on the feedback.
+• When a new product is to be developed with a few initial requirements, test the product-market fit, and plan future development based on the feedback.

 Popular Agile Frameworks #